colejd/Kino/readme.md

 - [OpenFrameworks 0.9.8](http://openframeworks.cc/versions/v0.9.8/of_v0.9.8_vs_release.zip)

 First, download OpenFrameworks, and clone this project into the `apps/myApps/` directory.
 Then run [setup.bat](/setup.bat).
-This downloads a few large files as well as some addons that will need to be downloaded for compilation.
+This downloads a few large files as well as pulling the submodules in the [addons](/addons) directory that the program needs to compile.

 You should then be able to open the project in Visual Studio and build.